 - Flexible composite materials are high-performance and resistant and have an increased longevity.

 - Solid or micro-perforated membranes (mesh) can create shade areas while limiting or preventing the passage of UV rays, as required.

 Sollertia was part of the first cohort of the Parcours Développement durable Montréal .
 This program offers a one-year coaching program to find innovative solutions and implement sustainable and inspiring business models, thus bringing value to the entire company.

-In December 2018, Sollertia received its first ÉCORESPONSABLE certification.
+On March 14, 2019, Sollertia received its first ÉCORESPONSABLE certification.